yxuansu/SimCTG/README.md

 This repository contains code, models, and other related resources of our paper ["A Contrastive Framework for Neural Text Generation"](https://arxiv.org/abs/2202.06417).

-:star2: Check out this awesome [[demo]](https://huggingface.co/spaces/joaogante/contrastive_search_generation) generously supported by Huggingface ([@huggingface](https://github.com/huggingface) :hugs:) which compares contrastive search with other popular decoding methods.
+:star2: Check out this great [[blog]](https://huggingface.co/blog/introducing-csearch) as well as this awesome [[demo]](https://huggingface.co/spaces/joaogante/contrastive_search_generation) that are generously supported by Huggingface ([@huggingface](https://github.com/huggingface) :hugs:) which compares contrastive search with other popular decoding methods.
 Many thanks to Huggingface :hugs:!

 **[Use contrastive search in Huggingface transformers]** In this <a href='#contrastive_in_transformers'>tutorial</a>, we demonstrate how to use contrastive search in Huggingface `transformers`.